6R80 Transmission Problems Ford Ranger PX1 to PX3

 The 6R80 is a six-speed automatic based on the ZF 6HP26, used in Ford Ranger PX1–PX3 (2011–2021) and Everest models.
 It’s tough, smooth when healthy, and takes a beating—especially in utes doing workhorse duty with towing, tradie gear, or long-haul touring loads.

-But it also has two big enemies: heat and neglect.
+In Australia, 6R80 has two big enemies: heat and neglect.
 Combine towing in 35°C with a blocked cooler and 200,000 km old fluid, and you’re just asking for converter slip and shift flare.

 How the 6R80 Transmission Works